 Groups & Workshops

-Providing a safe, compassionate and respectful environment where eligible parents and caregivers come together to share experiences, gain insight and develop a healthy support network.
+Parent Support Group: Providing a safe, compassionate and respectful environment where eligible parents and caregivers come together to share experiences, gain insight and develop a healthy support network.
 6 week group available periodically throughout the year.

-Connections/New Connections: for parents and caregivers of children who have received a new diagnosis, to provide support, resources and information.
+Connections: for parents and caregivers of children who have received a new diagnosis of Autism Spectrum Disorder, to provide support, resources and information.
 Eligible families will be invited to attend sessions throughout the year.

 Stepping Stones to School: for families of children with a disability who will be entering kindergarten in the coming school year.
 A 4-part series on building relationships with the school, developing education plans and understanding supports available once your child enters school.
 This program is held yearly.